rse-asia/RSE_Asia/content/talk/2024-10-26_pycon_india_2024/_index.md

   - Bengaluru
   - India
   - In Person
-summary: " A Lightning Talk on 'Accelerating India's Open Science Journey with Python' at the PyCon India 2024 Conference."
+summary: "A Lightning Talk on 'Accelerating India's Open Science Journey with Python' at the PyCon India 2024 Conference."
 image:
   preview_only: true
   filename: "lit_talk_title.jpeg"